 They are oval in shape and black in colour.
 Their looks are similar to poppy seeds and they are larger than chia seeds & swell faster.

 2. Dietary Fibre of Sabja Seeds for Weight loss

-Research on the long-term dietary pattern of various individuals clearly indicates that fibre intake is directly proportional to weight loss .
+Research, as published in Nutrition Reviews, have studied the effect of dietary fiber intake that clearly indicates that fibre intake is directly proportional to weight loss.

 This means that greater the fibre intake a person follows, more is the weight loss they can achieve.